satyasea/blake/README.md

 + In Cold Blood, Capote
 + Mystic River, Lehane
 + Gone Baby Gone, Lehane
-+ The Devil in the Wite City, Larson
++ The Devil in the White City, Larson

 Personal ⛵
 ------------